Functional Observability, Structural Functional Observability and Optimal Sensor Placement

-\begin{remark} When $A$ is not necessarily diagonalizable, let $p_i^*$ be the minimum ${\rm row}(C_i)$ such that (\ref{modal_functional}) holds.
-From Theorem \ref{theorem-func-observe}, it is easy to see that the minimum ${\rm row}(C)$ making $(A,C,F)$ functionally observable then equals ${\max}_{1\le i\le k}\ p_i^*$.
+\begin{remark} By considering only unstable modes, Theorem \ref{minimal-sensor-analytical-theorem} can be easily extended to the functional detectability case.
+When $A$ is not necessarily diagonalizable, let $p_i^*$ be the minimum ${\rm row}(C_i)$ such that (\ref{modal_functional}) holds.
+It follows from Theorem \ref{theorem-func-observe} that the minimum ${\rm row}(C)$ making $(A,C,F)$ functionally observable then equals ${\max}_{1\le i\le k}\ p_i^*$.
 However, as explained in Remark \ref{challenge-eigenspace}, determining $p_i^*$ in the non-diagonalizable case is more complicated, which is left for future exploration. \end{remark}